futuraio/cheeseburger/README.md

 ### Structure
 Cheeseburger is facilitated by moving product features through a flagging system.
 Every product feature is treated on an equal playing field and therefore organized by the same global system for product development.
 Features can have 3 stages; `proposed`, `testing` and `active`.
 At any point in development any feature can move forward or backward on this track.
 Additionally, within each stage - each feature must move along the micro track.
 Any feature in the `proposed`, `testing` or `active` stage can be in the micro `understand`, `synthesize` or `prototype`.

+#### Base
+Every cheeseburger managed project has a "Base" Issue which definies the units which denote base functional application.
+The "Base" Issue will change depending on the nature of the applicaiton, i.e. Mobile Web, iOS, etc…

 #### Feature Stages